selezai/GroundSchool-AI/CRASH_FIXES.md

    - Add automated tests for navigation flows to catch issues early

 ## Conclusion

+The implementation of these crash fixes has significantly improved the stability and reliability of the GroundSchool-AI mobile app.
+By addressing critical issues in navigation, state management, error handling, and initialization, we have created a more resilient application that can gracefully handle errors and provide a better user experience.

+The blue screen crash after splash screen has been resolved by fixing React Navigation integration issues, improving splash screen and font loading, and enhancing error handling throughout the app.
+These changes ensure that the app can properly initialize and navigate without crashing, even under challenging conditions.

+Continued monitoring and testing will be necessary to ensure that these fixes remain effective and to identify any new issues that may arise.

 The implemented crash fixes address the most critical issues causing app instability.
 By focusing on safe initialization patterns, error boundaries, and resilient components, we've significantly improved the app's stability and user experience.